JetBrains/kotlin-web-site/docs/topics/slack-code-of-conduct.md

 * Youssef Shoaib	(@Youssef Shoaib)  – #getting-started, #feed, #language-evolution, #language-proposals
 * Zach Klippenstein	(@Zach Klippenstein) – #coroutines, #compose, #compose-desktop, #compose-web, #squarelibraries,
   #library-development

-## Common channels

-There is a list of some of the most popular channels, as well as a sample of the types of channels available:

-* #android.
-Using Kotlin for Android development (consider to use StackOverflow or other communities for generic Android question not directly related to Kotlin, even if you use Kotlin for Android development).
-* #getting-started.
-For more beginner questions.
-Better ask here than in #general if you're new to Kotlin
-* #communities.
-A place to discuss physical communities.
-Also search for cities/countries as there are often channels with these names (#australia), as well as languages (i.e. #spanish).
-* #coroutines.
-Questions about coroutines and async programming in Kotlin
-* #dagger.
-About the Dagger framework.
-* #datascience.
-Using Kotlin for Data Science.
-* #functional.
-Functional programming topics with Kotlin
-* #gradle.
-Working with Gradle and Kotlin Script Gradle
-* #intellij.
-Question regarding the Kotlin plugin for IntelliJ IDEA
-* #javafx.
-Working with JavaFX
-* #javascript.
-When targeting JavaScript
-* #koans.
-Have questions about the Kotlin Koans?
-* #kobalt.
-Working with Kobalt builds
-* #kontributors.
-Contributing to Kotlin
-* #language-proposals.
-Discussions around new language proposals
-* #native.
-For questions about Kotlin/Native
-* #nodejs.
-When targeting JavaScript and node.js
-* #random.
-For random things.
-* #reflect.
-For topics around reflection.
-* #scripting.
-For Kotlin Scripting
-* #server.
-For server-side Kotlin
-* #speaking.
-Want to speak or find a speaker?
-* #spring.
-Questions about the Spring framework
-* #vertx.
-Working with Vert.x

 ## Copyright